aljazsim/cli-typescript-code-organizer/README.md

 ### Interface Organization Configuration

 Specifies how interface level elements (properties, indexes, accessors, getters, setters and methods) will be organized.
+Here's an example of the default interface configuration section:

 ```json
 {